patternfly/patternfly-react/packages/react-table/README.md

 ## Usage

-It's strongly advised to use the PatternFly Base CSS in your whole project, or some components may diverge in appearance:
+It's strongly advised to use the PatternFly base CSS in your whole project, or some components may diverge in appearance:

 ```js
 import '@patternfly/react-core/dist/styles/base.css';
 ```

-#### Example Component Usage
+#### Example component usage

 ```js
 import { Table, Thead, Tr, Th, Td, Tbody } from '@patternfly/react-table';